-As at March 2021, there were 479 companies listed on Borsa Istanbul, of which 125 were listed on the Stars Market (BIST STAR) and 176 on the Main Market (BIST MAIN).
+As of May 2022, there were 557 companies listed on Borsa Istanbul, of which 167 were listed on the Stars Market (BIST STAR) and 230 on the Main Market (BIST MAIN).

 Domestic companies tend to list at home.
-A rare example is Turkcell, a major telecommunications company, which was the first Turkish company to list on the New York Stock Exchange in 2000.
+One of the two very rare examples is Hepsiburada, an e-commerce company, which was listed on Nasdaq in 2021.
+The other is Turkcell, a major telecommunications company, which was the first Turkish company to list on the New York Stock Exchange in 2000.